pavel-macovschi/checkbox-beautifier/README.md

 - `shadow` — Add shadow from the outer box, If you want shadow to be disabled just set value to `none`.
 Default value is set to `0 0 4px rgba(0, 0, 0, 0.5)`

-- `transition` — Added css transition effect between checked/unchecked states.
-Default value is set to `all ease-out 0.2s`
+- `transition` — Added css transition property between checked/unchecked states.
+Default value is set to `all 0.4s`

+- `animated` — Enable or disable transition effect.
+Default value is set to `false`

 - `selector` — If you want to use custom selector, set value to `.your-custom-selector`.
 Default value is set to `.checkbox-beautify-square`.